- flare (n.)

 - "showy, cheaply attractive," 1680s, from flash (n.1) + -y (2).
-Earlier it meant "splashing" (1580s); "sparkling, giving off flashes" (c.1600), but those senses have become rare.
+Earlier it meant "splashing" (1580s); "sparkling, giving off flashes" (c.
+1600), but those senses have become rare.
 Related: Flashily; flashiness.

 - flask (n.)

-- mid-14c., from Medieval Latin flasco "container, bottle," from Late Latin flasconem (nominative flasco) "bottle," of uncertain origin.
+- mid-14c., from Medieval Latin flasco "container, bottle," from Late Latin flasconem (nominative flasco) "bottle," which is of uncertain origin.
 A word common to Germanic and Romanic, but it is unclear whether the Latin or Germanic word is the original (or whether both might have got it from the Celts).
 Those who support a Germanic origin compare Old English flasce "flask, bottle" (which would have become modern English *flash), Old High German flaska, Middle Dutch flasce, German Flasche "bottle."
 If it is Germanic, the original sense might be "bottle plaited round, case bottle" (compare Old High German flechtan "to weave," Old English fleohtan "to braid, plait"), from Proto-Germanic base *fleh- (see flax).